Relentless Wolfpack RFI

 Quick Summary

-The Department of the Air Force, AFRL/RWK, has issued a Request for Information (RFI) titled "Relentless Wolfpack RFI" for market research and planning purposes.
-This RFI seeks to identify industry capabilities for demonstrating networked, collaborative, autonomous (NCA) weapon salvos.
-The objective is to showcase interoperable and affordable mass NCA weapon systems from multiple vendors that can rapidly update software based on battle data and synergize effects for target neutralization in contested environments.
+The Department of the Air Force (AFRL/RWK) has issued a Special Notice (RFI) titled "Relentless Wolfpack RFI" for market research and planning purposes.
+This RFI seeks to understand industry interest and capabilities for demonstrating networked, collaborative, autonomous (NCA) weapon salvos.
+The objective is to identify interoperable and affordable mass NCA weapon systems from multiple vendors that can rapidly update software based on battle data and synergize effects for target neutralization in contested environments.
 This is not a solicitation for proposals or contracts.
 Responses are due by April 15, 2026.

 Scope of Interest